ipuhakka/BetAI/Documentation/BetAI.md

 2. Node has a variable for fitness value.
 Fitness is the profit made.

-3. Node has a variable for weighted probability of being selected for crossover.
+3. Node has a variable for probability of being selected for crossover.
+CrossoverFactor contains a weighted factor for that node to be selected for crossover.

 4. Node has variables for amount of bets won, lost and skipped, and its generation.